January 18, 2021

 The issue went all the way to the U.S. Supreme court.
 In 2014, ELPC filed an amicus curiae (“friend of the court”) brief on behalf of ourselves, the National Association of Railroad Passengers, All Aboard Ohio, and Virginians for High-Speed Rail.
 We argued that Amtrak is, in fact, an arm of the federal government that relieves freight railroads of their pre-existing obligation to provide interstate passenger service.
 The United States Supreme Court agreed and even cited evidence we had brought to the Court’s attention.

 Then came the question of whether allowing the FRA and Amtrak to jointly set standards was illegal because if, in theory, they couldn’t reach an agreement, then an outside arbitrator would be brought in.
 That question was finally settled in 2019, when the courts determined that FRA and Amtrak could proceed with rulemaking but could not go to an arbiter if they disagreed.

-They didn’t, as the currently proposed rules demonstrate.
-With this latest decision, “the Supreme Court ended a decade of nonsense,” as the Rail Passengers Association put it, to reiterate passenger priority under the law.
+It’s really not that complicated: passenger trains should run on time, to move people quickly and keep the nation going.
+80% on-time is not even a terribly high bar to meet, as history has shown here in the U.S. and other rail networks continually show us around the world.
+Freight rail corporations have capitalized on years of legal confusion to the detriment of the American people.
 Freight rail corporations are capable of cooperating with passenger rail, and our rail system can be efficient once again.
 Amtrak is more popular than ever, with a record 32.5 million passengers in 2019.
 If passengers know they can get where they’re going quickly and on time, then we can expect to see ridership continue to grow well into the future.